FrancoCarra/FrancoCarra/README.md

 - MONGODB
 - SWIFT

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning PM
+- 🌱 I’m currently learning PM in ACADEMIA NUMEN
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 FrancoCarra/FrancoCarra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.